cortexrd/Knack-Toolkit-Library/README.md

 users of your choice.
 When they create their filters, they can right-click the assigned button to open the popup menu, where an option is shown: **Public: Yes/No**.
 Clicking on it will broadcast the new filter to all users.
-Within about 10 seconds, they will see it appear on all opened pages with that view.
-The Public Filters are always located to the left of the other filters with a slightly increased contrast and kept in the same order as the creator's.
+Within about 20 seconds, they will see it appear on all opened pages with that view.
+The Public Filters are always located to the left of the other filters with a slightly increased color and kept in the same order as the creator's.
 They can't be renamed, deleted or re-ordered by regular users.